Orly

 Magical Shuttle Bus

-This is the dedicated coach service between Orly and the Disney hotels and park entrance, picking up from marked stops at the terminals.
-It runs roughly every 40 to 80 minutes through the day, generally between about 9am and 7:30pm — and that evening cutoff matters, because after it stops running, you're back to a taxi or private transfer regardless of what you'd budgeted for.
+The coach service, intended for travel between Orly and the Disney hotels and the park entrance, picks people up at marked stops at the terminals.
+It operates approximately every 40 to 80 minutes during the day, usually from about 9 am until 7:30 pm — the fact that this evening service ends is important, since after the service has stopped you will have to arrange for a taxi or private transfer no matter what you had planned.

-Pros: cheaper per head than a taxi for a solo traveller, drops you right at the hotels or park entrance.
+Pros: It is cheaper on a per-person basis than taking a taxi when travelling alone, and it drops you directly at the hotel or at the park entrance.

-Cons: stops running by early evening, and the shared nature means less flexibility if your flight lands late or early outside the timetable.
+Drawback: it stops operating by early evening, and since it's a shared service,, this means less flexibility if your flight arrives early or late outside the scheduled times.

 Metro Line 14 + RER A

-Honestly, for a solo traveller with a backpack and no timetable pressure, this is a perfectly reasonable way to do it.
-Line 14 now runs from Orly into central Paris, where you change at Châtelet onto the RER A for a direct run to Marne-la-Vallée–Chessy.
-It's the cheapest way to cover this distance by a wide margin.
+Actually, for a traveller going alone with just a backpack and no need to stick to a schedule, this is a perfectly reasonable option.
+The Line 14 now extends from Orly through to central Paris, where you change at Châtelet for the RER A, which in turn takes you directly to Marne-la-Vallée–Chessy.
+It is by a large margin the cheapest way of covering that distance.

-Pros: by far the cheapest option, runs frequently through the day.
+Advantages: it is by far the cheapest option and operates frequently during the day.

-Cons: at least one change of train, and rush-hour carriages on Line 14 or the RER A are not where you want to be wedged in with luggage.
+Drawback: you'll have to change trains, and the rush-hour carriages on line 14 or the RER A aren't places where you want to be stuck with your luggage.

 Ride-Hailing (Uber, Bolt, Free Now)